Development and Learning: Birth to 14

 Winter 2015 and Spring 2015 quarters

-This two-quarter program is designed for those interested in the interrelationships of development and learning and for those who wish to pursue a career in teaching.
-Participants will explore neurological, social, cognitive, linguistic and literacy development in children from birth to 14 years of age and will examine the implications of “neurotypical” and “neurodiverse” development for individuals, their parents and their teachers.
-Neurotypical individuals are those whose development falls within current norms specified by society, psychologists and medical doctors; neurodiverse individuals are those whose development does not conform to stated norms but who exhibit their own unique strengths, gifts and challenges.
+This two-quarter program is designed for those interested in exploring the many factors that affect how people become who they are.
+It is for students who wish to understand more about development and learning, including those who wish to pursue a career in teaching.
+Participants will explore neurological, social, cognitive, linguistic, and literacy development in children from birth to 14 years of age.
+They will also examine the implications of “neurotypical” and “neurodiverse” development for individuals, their parents, and their teachers.
+Neurotypical individuals are those whose development falls within current norms specified by society, psychologists, and medical doctors; neurodiverse individuals are those whose development does not conform to stated norms but who exhibit their own unique strengths, gifts, and challenges.

-Winter quarter, guiding questions include: 1) Which factors shape development in young children?; 2) How does language develop and affect the learning process?; 3) What are the similarities, differences and influences of first and second language on development?; and 4) What roles do societal norms and expectations play in the expression of development in children’s lives?
+Winter quarter, guiding questions include: (i) What factors shape human development? (ii) How does language develop and affect the learning process? (iii) What are the similarities, differences, and influences of first and second language on development? (iv) What roles do societal norms and expectations play in the expression of development in children’s lives?

-Spring quarter, guiding questions include: 1) How are neurotypical and neurodiverse individuals alike and different?; 2) How does public schooling impact development of children who are neurotypical and neurodiverse, particularly in the area of literacy acquisition?; 3) How is oral language acquisition related to literacy acquisition and how do we evaluate reading development in children?; and 4) How might we advocate for diverse learners?
+Spring quarter, guiding questions include: (i) How are neurotypical and neurodiverse individuals alike and different? (ii) How does public schooling impact development of children who are neurotypical and neurodiverse, particularly in the area of literacy acquisition? (iii) How might we advocate for diverse learners? (iv) How is oral language acquisition related to literacy acquisition and how do we evaluate reading development in children?

 Fields of Study